 Once you have chosen the party/theme idea, consider what needs to be done, who needs to get involved, and how they can help with specific tasks.
 More importantly, to make the organizing as effective as possible, give your team very specific roles.

 Remember, you do not need to rope people in from beginning to end of planning.
-However, you need to have a detailed activity plan and know when someone will jump in the planning/executing activities.
+However, you need to have a detailed activity plan and know when someone will jump into the planning/executing activities.

 #3 Choose the right platform and time to host your virtual event